loh-tar/filu/readme.txt

   sudo make install
   sudo ldconfig

+The only thing what now is missing is the database and a database user.
+The default for both is 'filu'.
+To create them simple run: make init-filu

 After successful install you can check the working with: agentf

-There should not print any error message but a lot of other stuff.
+There should not print any error message but some other stuff.
 Furthermore you have the programs: performerf managerf